-In this course, students will learn about Japan and how various aspects of Japan (e.g., culture, contemporary living styles, social issues, people, art, etc.) are portrayed in mass media.
-The course will take a broad view of what constitutes 'mass media', and will consider such sources and materials as television, paper-based media such as newspapers and magazines, internet-based mediums (e.g., podcast, online news, software, SNS), smartphone/tablet-based mediums (e.g., websites specialised for mobile phone access, apps), film, and various forms of animation.
+In this course, students will learn about Japan and how various aspects of Japan (e.g., culture, contemporary living styles, social issues, people, etc.) are portrayed in mass media.
+The course will take a broad view of what constitutes 'mass media', and will consider such sources and materials as television, paper-based media such as newspapers and magazines, internet-based mediums (e.g., online news, SNS), smartphone/tablet-based mediums (e.g., apps), film, and various forms of animation.
 Required Levels: Students must be taking level 5 or above Japanese language course concurrently with this class.
-Those who do not meet this requirement may be given permission to register upon consultation with the instructor.